shadowcatx/at-labs.github.io/_posts/readme.md

 This directory contains all post-like content on AT Labs: Getting started, blog, etc. The implementation uses the `category` variable in the front matter (to use Jekyll's term) to determine where content should appear.

-The order is determined by the date in the `date` variable, also in the front matter.

 # Blog Content

 Blog content works as expected.
+The order is determined by the date in the `date` variable.
 Sample front matter looks like this:

 ```yaml
 ---